 The Student Success Center (SSC) is a central place for support services — from the point of entry (New Student Orientation) to graduation and beyond (job search assistance).

-A team of staff provide comprehensive services ranging from: holistic advising and support, mentoring and coaching, testing and placement, disability services, and career development services.
-The Student Success Center operates a food pantry open to all currently enrolled students and staff make referrals to local community agencies/resources that address transportation issues, housing issues and other basic need insecurities.
+A team of staff provide comprehensive services ranging from: holistic advising and coaching, advocacy and resource support, testing and placement, disability services, and career development services.
+The Student Success Center operates a food pantry open to all currently enrolled students and staff is available to make referrals to local community agencies/resources that address transportation issues, housing instability and other basic need insecurities.

 The goal of the Student Success Center is to provide a coordinated network of care that addresses student-defined needs, eliminates barriers, and supports all students in achieving their individual goals.
-The SSTC is located in room 136 of Byron Kee Center.
-Students can contact the SSTC by emailing email@example.com or by calling 419-755-4764.
+The SSC is located in room 136 of Byron Kee Center.
+Students can contact the SSC by emailing firstname.lastname@example.org or by calling 419-755-4764.